DEPRESSION TREATMENT NEAR YOU IN MILWAUKEE

 How is Depression Different From Sadness or Grief?

 When someone experiences loss or major life changes, they may experience feelings of sadness or grief.
-These emotions are normal, and are related to the circumstances they’re experiencing.
+These emotions are normal and are related to the circumstances they’re experiencing.
 While people often express feeling “depressed” during these times, and both grief and depression can have similar symptoms, this is not the same thing as having depression.
-Grief is typically accompanied by loss, while depression can affect someone without apparent cause or warning.
+Grief is typically accompanied by loss, while depression can affect someone without any apparent cause or warning.

 Fortunately, depression is very treatable, and we have a variety of treatment options available to assist those suffering from depression.
-From therapy and TMS treatment to medications such as Wellbutrin and Zoloft, there are many options available.
+From therapy and TMS for depression to medications such as Wellbutrin and Zoloft, there are many options available.
+We also offer innovative treatments, including ketamine therapy and neurostimulation for treatment-resistant cases.
 No two individuals are the same, and there is no “one size fits all” treatment for depression.
-One thing that is consistent, however, is the sooner a patient begins treatment, the more effective it is.
+One consistent thing, however, is that the sooner a patient begins treatment, the more effective it is.
 Treatment is based on each individual’s unique needs, in order to give them the best possible outcome.
-Potential treatment options include a variety of therapy options, medications, and other treatments based on a patient’s specific needs.
-We are excited to be able to offer TMS Therapy for our patients with depression.
-It is a highly effective, drug-free option for depression that has been found to not only help with symptoms of depression, but also to reduce future depressive episodes.
+Potential treatment options include:

 Don’t live with the misery of depression, anxiety, bipolar disorder, PTSD, psychotic spectrum disorders, or another mental health issue.
 Call New Frontiers Psychiatric & TMS at 414-763-6910 or Request an Appointment online.